Aakash Aath

-Aakash Aath is an India Bengali-language television channel based in Kolkata, established in 2000 by G Entertainment as Akash Bangla.
+Aakash Aath is an Indian Bengali-language television channel based in Kolkata, established in 2000 by G Entertainment as Aakash Bangla.
 In October 2013, a new logo was unveiled and the channel was rebranded to Akash Aath.
-The current CEO is Ashok Surana and the director is Ishita Surana.
-The channel broadcasts news at 5.00 pm, evening and 10.30 pm.
+The founder of this TV channel is Ashok Surana and the directors are Rahuul Surana, Priyanka Surana and Rishab Surana.
+Aakash Aath is a mixed entertainment channel airing a variety of programming, such as drama series and movies.